-Notify insurer within 3 days to continue_physi damage. davs Medical, and UM/UIM. -- ------ ------------------------- --
+Notify insurer within 30 days to continue_physical damage.
+Notify insurer within 30 days to continue any coverage.
+Medical, and UM/UIM. -- -- --- ------------------------- --

 - B. The Commercial Auto may be written monoline or as a coverage part of the Commercial Package Policy.
 The policy is designed to cover autos, trucks and trailers used in a business. - 1.
 Business Auto Coverage Form is used to insure commercial automobile exposures arising out of owned, leased, rented, or borrowed vehicles.
 The insured may select which types of autos will be covered by the policy.
 Different types of autos may be given different coverage under the policy.
 For example, an insured may obtain liability coverage for all autos and physical damage coverage for only "owned" autos, or as listed below.